devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet 39: Wisgen Favorite BLoC Tests 2 [\[11\]](https://github.com/Fasust/wisgen)*

 In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
-We use the *emitsInOrder()* *matcher* to tell the framework that we are working with a stream and looking for specific set of events to be emitted in order [\[76\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+We use the *emitsInOrder()* *matcher* to tell the framework that we are working with a stream and looking for a specific set of events to be emitted in order [\[76\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
 The Flutters test framework also offers many other stream matchers besides *emitsInOrder()* [\[77\]](https://pub.dev/packages/test#asynchronous-tests):

   - *emits()* matches a single data event.
   - *emitsError()* matches a single error event.